benitomartin/mlops-chicago-rides/README.md

 Afterwards, the models underwent model registry, and deployment using MLflow, Prefect, and FasApi.
 The Dockerimage was pushed to Google Container Registry and deployed in Google Cloud Run.

 In order to train a model, the file `main.py` in the src/interface folder must be run.
-This will log the models in MLflow and allow registration and model transition from "None" to "Staging" and "Production" stages.
+This will log the models in MLflow and allow registration and model transition from *None* to *Staging* and *Production* stages.
 These options can be set up in the file `registry.py` in the src/ml_logic folder.
-Additionally, the environmental variable MODEL_TARGET must be set either to "local" or "gcs", so that the model is saved either locally or in a GCS Bucket.
+Additionally, the environmental variable `MODEL_TARGET` must be set either to *local* or *gcs*, so that the model is saved either locally or in a GCS Bucket.

 <p>
     <img src="/images/mlflowgc.png"/>